giovannifil-64/nlp/README.md

 │   └── stereoset_test.json  # Larger dataset used for fine-tuning
 ├── docs/                    # Documentation produced (paper and presentation) [WIP] │   └── ...
-├── models/                  # Folder containing the fine-tuned model(s)
+├── models/                  # Contains the fine-tuned model(s) stats and the README.md with the link to the models on Hugging Face
 │   └── ...
-├── results/                 # Folder with the results of the evaluation │   └── ...
+├── results/                 # Folder with the results obtained during the development of the project │   └── ...
 ├── src/                     # Source code
 │   ├── dataset.py           # StereoSet dataset utilities